Go1vf/Anomaly-Network-Traffic-Detection/README.md

 To see precleaned dataset, check total_Matrix.csv

-To run the model, feed in the file total_Matrix.csv, and run the Jupter file.

 Reduced feature dimensionality through using PCA;
 Utilized both unsupervised learning(K-Means) and supervised learning(Random Forest) to predict benign network traffic and attacks;
 Utilized cross-validation to optimize parameters to reduce overfitting;

+## To run the model, feed in the file total_Matrix.csv, and run the JupterNotebook file.